-2.5 Accounting
+2.6 Accounting

 To ensure consistency and fairness, the Power TAC simulator keeps track of broker cash accounts, customer subscriptions, and wholesale market positions.
 Cash accounting records customer transactions for tariff subscription and withdrawal, and power consumption and production.
-Other transactions include tariff publication fees, distribution fees, wholesale market settlements, balancing market settlements, interest on debt, and credits and debits related to taxes and incentives (although there are no taxes or incentives in the 2013 version of the competition).
+Other transactions include tariff publication fees, distribution fees, wholesale market settlements, balancing market settlements, interest on debt, and credits and debits related to taxes and incentives (although there are no taxes or incentives in the 2015 version of the competition).
 Market position accounting tracks commitments in the wholesale market for each broker in each time slot.
-This information is needed by the Distribution Utility to run the balancing process.
+This information is needed by the Balancing Market to run its balancing process.